Review · Men's Health

 Better use case

-Men who've seen a doctor, ruled out serious causes, and want a structured lifestyle plan to follow
+Men who've already seen a doctor, ruled out serious pathology, and want a structured lifestyle plan they can try while waiting for a urology appointment

 Skip if

-You haven't been evaluated yet — ED can flag cardiovascular disease, diabetes, or low testosterone, and a guide can't diagnose that
+You haven't seen a doctor yet — ED can be a canary for cardiovascular disease, diabetes, or low testosterone, and a PDF won't diagnose that

 Evidence file